quicwg/base-drafts/draft-ietf-quic-tls.md

 If the packet protection is successfully removed using the updated key and IV, then the keys the endpoint initiates a key update in response, as described in
 {{key-update-initiate}}.
-However, as packets with a matching Key Phase have been received, the Key Update Permitted bit MAY be set to 1 on the next packet it sends.
+However, as packets with a matching Key Phase have been received, the Key Update Permitted bit can be set to 1 on the next packet it sends.

 An endpoint does not always need to send packets when it detects that its peer